Hello, my dear colleagues!

 Homework project time!

 Continue with the development of your renewable resource plan for a house.
 Make a video using your sketch/model + text OR audio + text with pictures.
-Present the project in a video or in audio and practice speaking skills.
+Present the project in a video or audio and practice speaking skills.
 Upload it as a separate post in the project designated folder on Edmodo.

 Here are two sustainable house plans students created collaboratively in breakout rooms: